hclpandv/norsk/_posts/2024-07-22-Leno-norskurs-gratis.md

 setningsstruktur:

-Adverbial : when and where the event is happening..
+Adverbial : when and where the event is happening.

+Bindeord: konjuksjoner

+og, men, eller